 - Elderly people to select the best travel itinerary based on their needs and capabilities ;

-- Tour operators to propose relevant thematic travels for elderly people and optimised services.
+- Tour operator to propose relevant thematic travel for elderly people and optimized services.

-Then during the travel, the STIMULATE platform (through the mobile device) will offer aid and assistance to elderly people to facilitate and improve their travel.
+Then during the travel, the STIMULATE platform (through the mobile device) will offer aid and assistance to elderly people to facilitate and make better their travel.

-An IT solution that will be validated and market tested with the primary user segment (elderly people), and having a proposed business model with a detailed exploitation plan validated by the close of the project term.
+IT solution that will be validated and market tested with the primary user segment (elderly), and to have validated a proposed business model with a detailed exploitation plan by the close of the project term.
 This exploitation plan will have identified the value chain, developed a preliminary business and marketing plan, and created a network of key potential future business partners (content providers, tour operators, etc.) to launch the STIMULATE service within one year of the project’s completion.